When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What’s that smell?
 Get the scoop on baby poop.

-Did your little one pass their first bowel movement, and you’re worried the color isn’t normal?
-Did you know that baby poop comes in nearly all hues and textures?
+Did your little one just pass their first bowel movement, and you’re worried the color isn’t normal?
+Baby poop comes in nearly every hue and texture imaginable.

-We’ll break down the different types of baby poop, explain what’s normal, and what you should look out for.
+We will break down the different types of baby poop, explain what is normal, and highlight exactly what you should look out for.

 Key Takeaways

-• Newborn poop (meconium) is tar-like, greenish-black, and sticky.
+• Newborns: First poops (meconium) are tar-like, greenish-black, and very sticky.

 Types of Baby Poop and What They Mean